yildiz-online/module-audio-openal/README.md

 ## Features

 * Ogg streaming.
+* FLAC streaming.
 * Wav sound file reading.
+* 3D audio position.
 * ...

 ## Requirements

-To build this module, you will need a java 9 JDK, and Maven 3.
+To build this module, you will need the latest java JDK, and Maven 3.

 ## Coding Style and other information